Best Low Risk Investments in Canada Right Now (2023)

 - Banks can change the interest rate they offer

 Guaranteed Investment Certificates (GICs) are secured investments.
 You’re basically lending money to the issuer for a set time period, at which point you’re guaranteed to get your full investment back.
 In the meantime, you’re guaranteed regular payments of interest on your loan.

 GIC interest rates are either fixed (they’ll stay the same no matter what) or variable (they’ll shift depending on the Prime interest rate).
 Fixed-rate GICs are a safer investment option because interest rates could fall, taking your variable GIC rates with them.
-And as of late 2022, that’s not a risk you want to take.
+And as of the start of 2023, that’s not a risk you want to take.

 - No fees